THE LEGACY OF ARCHITECT CHARLES SPARRELL

-When most people think of or visit Columbus, Indiana, they think of modern architecture, but Columbus also is proud of a wonderful architectural heritage dating back to the late 1800s in the works found throughout the city by Charles Franklin Sparrell (see photos, below).
+When most people think of Columbus, Indiana, they think of modern architecture, but Columbus also has a proud architectural heritage dating back to the late 1800s in the works found throughout the city by Charles Franklin Sparrell (see photos, below).

 Sparrel was the most influential architect in Columbus during the 1880s and 1890s, yet little is known about his personal life, other than that he arrived on the scene in Columbus around 1881.
 He was born in Boston in 1852, and attended a technical institute in Massachusetts, though it is not known if his studies were in the field of architecture.

 He also is believed to have worked for Samuel Hege & Company lumber company as a shop foreman in 1882.
 Yet by 1890, Sparrell had designed not only the original Crump Theater, but also the Methodist church and numerous personal residences.
 By this time, he could advertise himself as an architect, and did so by claiming “school, church, opera house plans a specialty.”
-He had offices listed at 330, 332, and 334 Fifth Street (currently the site of a modern bank), and had employees working for him.
+He had offices listed at 330, 332, and 334 Fifth Street (currently the site of Irwin Conference Center), and had employees working for him.

 Several of Mr. Sparrell’s surviving buildings are of Victorian Romanesque style.
 Among these are: